-Order imbalance innovations are informative across all market capitalizations for all years, as indicated by the the positive κ .
-In the setting, order imbalances can be interpreted as the aggregate order flow faced by liquidity providers on aggregate.
-That is, if the aggregate order imbalance is positive, a liquidity providers on aggregate take a short position.
-The positive κ suggests that liquidity providers are on aggregate subject to adverse selection.
+In this setting, order imbalances can be interpreted as the aggregate order flow liquidity providers face.
+That is, if the aggregate order imbalance is positive, liquidity providers on aggregate take a short position.
+Order imbalance innovations are informative across all market capitalizations for all years, as indicated by the the positive $\kappa$ .
+The positive $\kappa$ suggests that liquidity providers are on aggregate subject to adverse selection.
 This result is consistent with Menkveld and Saru (2024) who show that clients are relatively more informed than intermediaries at lower intraday frequencies.